opendatacube/governance/governance.md

 **Tier 1** = an institution with at least one Institutional Council Member

--   Acknowledged on the Jupyter/IPython websites, in talks and T-shirts.
+-   Acknowledged on the Open Data Cube/IPython websites, in talks and T-shirts.
--   Ability to acknowledge their own funding sources on the Jupyter/IPython websites, in talks and T-shirts.
+-   Ability to acknowledge their own funding sources on the Open Data Cube/IPython websites, in talks and T-shirts.
--   Unlimited participation in the annual Institutional Partners Workshop, held during the (planned) annual Jupyter Project Retreat.
+-   Unlimited participation in the annual Institutional Partners Workshop, held during the (planned) annual Open Data Cube Project Retreat.
 This allows the Institutional Partner to invite as many of their own employees and funding sources and collaborators as they want, even if they are not project Contributors or Council Members.
 -   Ability to influence the project through the participation of their Council Member.
--   Council Members are invited to the bi-annual Jupyter/IPython Developer Meeting.
+-   Council Members are invited to the bi-annual Open Data Cube/IPython Developer Meeting.

 **Tier 2** = an institution with at least one Institutional Contributor

 -   Same benefits as Tier 1 level Partners, but:
--   Only Institutional Contributors are invited to the Institutional Partners Workshop and bi-annual Jupyter/IPython Developer Meeting.
+-   Only Institutional Contributors are invited to the Institutional Partners Workshop and bi-annual Open Data Cube/IPython Developer Meeting.

 Changing the Governance Documents